Winnguyen1511/projectECE485/README.md

 - If there is any error, try `make clean` and then `make` again.

 ## How to use
-- After make the project, you should have an execution file named "prog".
+- After make the project, you should have an execution file named *prog*.
 We will use this file to run.
 - Syntax: `./prog [trace_file_name] [mode(optional)]`.
           example: `./prog trace.txt`
                    `./prog trace_data.txt 1`